raquo/Laminar/docs/Documentation.md

 Laminar does not work like that.
 We use reactive streams to represent things changing over time.
 Let's see how this is much simpler than any virtual DOM.

-Laminar uses [Airstream](https://github.com/raquo/Airstream) observables (event streams, signals, state).
+Laminar uses [Airstream](https://github.com/raquo/Airstream) observables (event streams and signals).
 Airstream is an integral part of Laminar, and a huge part of what makes it unique.

 **To use Laminar effectively, you need to understand the principles of conventional lazy streams, and have basic knowledge of Airstream.
 Please do read [Airstream documentation](https://github.com/raquo/Airstream), it's not scary.**